devonartis/supabase-mcp/README.md

 - **Create Operations**: Insert new records into tables
 - **Update Operations**: Modify existing records with flexible querying
 - **Delete Operations**: Remove records from tables with safety controls
+- **Structured Logging**: Comprehensive logging with JSON formatting and context

 ## Installation